nasa/Common-Metadata-Repository/search-app/docs/api.md

 Note that the simplification process attempts to preserve topology, i.e., the relationship between polygon outer boundaries and holes.
 The process uses the [Douglas-Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) and as such may result in geometries with less coverage than the original shapefile and potentially a loss of matching results.

 The simplification may fail if the process cannot reduce the number of points in the file to below the limit.
-Also the simplification only reduces the number of points in the file, so a shapfile will still fail if the file size  is too large or there are too many features.
+Also the simplification only reduces the number of points in the file, so a shapefile will still fail if the file size  is too large or there are too many features.

 #### <a name="c-additional-attribute"></a> Find collections by additional attribute